ucsb-cs16-24-mirza-mentors/weekly-guidelines/CS24-weekly-guideline.md

 ## Upcoming assignments
 * pa01 (Zhiyu) - ready?
 Tests, solutions, starter code.
 What are the goals?
 What are some things to look out for
-* lab03 (JinJin) - suggestions for updates from last quarter, gardescope setup
+* lab03 (JinJin) - suggestions for updates from last quarter, gradescope setup
 * homework grading h01 - Yufi, JinJin - we need the final exam graded for correctness but points should be awarded based on attempt.
 Jinjin - release the grades, regrade requests accepted fro three days after release.
 Communicate that to students and then upload all the grades to gauchospace after regrades are closed.
 * Update h03  (correct confusing aspects from last quarter) - Jack